-With reference to the reporting of the mini-auctions, the Agency's understanding is that the orders maintain the same OrderlD and are automatically transferred without any action by the market participants to the mini-auction, lasting a few seconds.
+With reference to the reporting of the mini-auctions, the Agency's understanding is that the orders maintain the same OrderID and are automatically transferred without any action by the market participants to the mini-auction, lasting a few seconds.
 Such a mini-auction represents a technical solution for the auto-matching system of the orders in the intraday coupling algorithm, but from the data reporting point of view, there is no need to report such an event by suspending the continuous session and reporting the orders in the mini-auction referred to a different ContractID.

-It will be sufficient to flag the trades resulting from such an auto-matching functionality of the intraday coupling algorithm by reporting the indication "BM" (batch matching) in the Extra field in schema REMITTable1 V2.xsd and REMITTable 1 V3.xsd as indicated below:
+It will be sufficient to flag the trades resulting from such an auto-matching functionality of the intraday coupling algorithm by reporting the indication "BM" (batch matching) in the Extra field in schema REMITTable 1\V3.xsd as indicated below: